viamrobotics/docs/docs/operate/get-started/supported-hardware.md

 ## Configure hardware on your machine

-After installing `viam-server` or `viam-micro-server` on your computer or microcontroller, you can configure hardware components by using the **+** button on your machine's **CONFIGURE** tab in the Viam app.
+After installing `viam-server` or `viam-micro-server` on your computer or microcontroller, you can configure hardware components on your machine's page in the [Viam app](https://app.viam.com):

+1. Click the **+** button on your machine's **CONFIGURE** tab.
-Click **Component**, then select from available components from the Viam Registry (as well as built-in resources).
+1. Click **Component**, then select from available components from the Viam Registry (as well as built-in resources).
+1. Use the link to the module README to find information on configuring that specific component.

    {{<gif webm_src="/integrate/configure.webm" mp4_src="/integrate/configure.mp4" alt="Configuring a board and ultrasonic sensor." max-width="600px">}}

    When you add a modular resource _from the registry_, the module that provides it is automatically added at the same time, generating a configuration card for the modular resource and a separate one for the module.
    If you add a built-in component, there will only be a configuration card for the component.

-### Modular resource configuration
+### Modular resource configuration details

 The modular resource card allows you to configure attributes for the resource.